silvacms/documentation/source/silva/buildout.rst

 .. note::

-   Windows don't use the same separator in paths, so when you will be asked to type ``bin/buildout`` in your shell, type ``bin\buildout`` instead.
+   Windows doesn't use the same separator in paths, so when you will be asked to type ``bin/buildout`` in your shell, type ``bin\buildout`` instead.